 5. Participate in non-academic activities - it is fun and will boost your job prospects

-During Orientation, you will be introduced to the social side of student life.
-And you’ll be given the opportunity to take part in a number of non-academic activities.
+During Orientation Week, you will be introduced to the social side of student life and you will be given the opportunity to take part in a number of non-academic activities.
 Find out what clubs and societies are out there.
-Pick the ones that you find the most interesting, and sign-up.
-They will also help build connections at uni, and if you are in need of some support with your studies or motivation you have more people you can turn to.
+Pick the ones that you find the most interesting, and sign-up!
+They will also help build connections at uni and if you are in need of some support with your studies or motivation you have more people you can turn to.

 7. Everyone is in the same position as you

-It's easy to forget that everyone is feeling the same as you: nervous, out of their comfort zone, and eager to make new friends.
+It's easy to forget that everyone there is the same as you: nervous, out of their comfort zone, and eager to make new friends.
 Starting uni is the time to be friendly, confident, and open to meeting new people.
-Don’t be afraid of getting to know all the students in your group or even the students in years above you in the same course.
+Do not be afraid of getting to know all the students in your group or even the students in years above you in the same course.
 It's good knowing people because you can exchange tips, notes and help each other out with studying.

 8. It's fine to feel overwhelmed

 It's fine to feel completely lost.
 As long as you're not throwing your coffee at your friends, you're doing fine.
 You may be chilled and happy during the first few weeks and then be hit by a feeling of helplessness.
 But don’t despair, help is always available.
-Talk to friends or family, or take advantage of the services offered by ACU.
+Talk to friends or family, or take advantage of the support services offered by ACU.